What to do when Life Literally Makes no Sense-

 This is especially true if we’ve been up to no good in some area of our lives.

 Because condemnation and conviction feel so similar, some Christians are inclined to write off any guilty feelings they experience as condemnation and therefore irrelevant (Romans 8:1).
 Ignoring a feeling of guilt is a profoundly bad idea because the Bible teaches ignoring our conscience is a spiritually dangerous thing to do (1st Corinthians 8:7-12).
 Ignoring feelings of guilt can lead to a hardening of the heart (Ephesians 4:18).
 Therefore, it is always best to pay attention to a guilty conscience.
-A sense we have done wrong in some way should drive us to seek the Holy Spirit so we can figure out if there’s something we need to deal with in our lives before sin takes root and produces chaos and pain.
+A sense we have done wrong in some way should drive us to seek the Holy Spirit so we can figure out if there’s something we need to deal with in our lives before sin takes root.
+Sin that has taken root in our lives always produces chaos and pain.

 It is critical Christians understand God only condemns those who refuse to embrace Jesus as their Lord and Savior (Romans 8:1, Jude 1:4).
 It is equally important to understand guilt is good as long as we know what to do with it (Acts 3:19).